gentlee/redux-light/README.md

 # redux-light
 Simplified redux without any boilerplate :nerd_face:.

-Currently based on [redux](https://github.com/reactjs/redux) (c) Dan Abramov and compatible with all libraries that depend on it, such as `react-redux` etc. Just use `redux-light`'s store instead of `redux`'s store.
+Currently based on [redux](https://github.com/reactjs/redux) (c) Dan Abramov and compatible with all libraries that depend on it, such as `react-redux` etc. Just use `redux-light` store instead of `redux` store.

 Default reducer merges new state, passed to `setState` function, same as `Component.setState` from `react`, but does it for each root property.
 [Pseudo-]code is: